bbopt/nomad/doc/user_guide/source/HowToUseNomad.rst

 Input types ``t`` are values in ``R, B, I``. ``R`` is for real/continuous variables, ``B`` for binary variables, and ``I`` for integer variables.
 The default type is ``R``.
 See also :doc:`ListOfParameters`.

-.. note:: Categorical variables are not yet supported in NOMAD 4 but are available in NOMAD 3.
-Some work by a PhD student is currently being done to reintroduce this feature in NOMAD 4.
+.. note:: Categorical variables are supported in NOMAD 4 only through the NomadBBO python interface [AuDiHHLeDTr2025]_.

 .. _bb_output_type: